MailTape/MailTape-v1/_posts/2018-10-21-Mary-Lattimore.md

   This Sunday morning we are delighted to welcome harpist Mary Lattimore to MailTape.
 ---
 <p id="introduction">This Sunday morning we are delighted to welcome harpist [Mary Lattimore](http://marylattimoreharpist.tumblr.com/) to MailTape.
 By now I've forgotten the summer.
 I don’t remember what the morning is.
 It has merged into a fading white light, when that morning has awakened and too quickly ceased.
-Mary's own sound on her latest album, [Hundreds of Days](https://marylattimoreharpist.bandcamp.com/album/hundreds-of-days), as well as her selections this morning capture this feeling plainly.
+Mary's own sound on her latest album, [Hundreds of Days](https://marylattimoreharpist.bandcamp.com/album/hundreds-of-days), as well as her selections this morning capture this mournfulness plainly.
 <br><br>
 Mary will be supporting Kurt Vile & The Violators alongside Meg Baird at [La Cigale](http://www.lacigale.fr/en/spectacle/kurt-vile-the-violators/) in Paris on Monday 29th October.
 And for our listeners in London, Mary will be with Lucinda Chua in support at [The Lexington](http://thelexington.co.uk/event.php?id=315) on Monday 19th November.</p>